 The RN to BSN Pathway Program is an accelerated degree-completion program designed for registered nurses who have a bachelor's degree in another field.
-This program has been developed to meet the educational needs of students with registered nurse licensure, work experience, and a bachelor's degree in another field who are returning to college to complete a BSN degree.
+This program has been developed to meet the educational needs of students with an unencumbered registered nurse state licensure, work experience, and a bachelor's degree in another field who are returning to college to complete a BSN degree.